Table of contents

-- Do you know how digital advertising affects your company’s overall sales?
+Do you know how digital advertising affects your company’s overall sales?

-- Do your managers trust the dashboards the marketing department prepares?
+Do your managers trust the dashboards the marketing department prepares?

-- How many decisions do you make based on predictions, not facts?
+How many decisions do you make based on predictions, not facts?

-Increase the speed and quality of decision-making
+5. Helps to Increase the speed and quality of decision-making

 This goal is relevant for all data-driven companies.